Ed94/Elsie-CRT-Royale-Presets/readme.md

 These are ini config presets for the [CRT Royale](https://github.com/akgunter/crt-royale-reshade) [Reshade](https://reshade.me) shader.

-Here you will find 12 presets, 4 sets from 4k to 720p, of 3 per phospher mask triad type.
+Here you will 4 sets of presets from 4k to 720p resolutions.
+Each containing 3 presets per phospher mask triad type.

 ## Gallery